vilhelmp/cdmspy/README.md

 ## Searching in frequency interval and for certain species

-Once in python import the functions with
+Once in python import the library with

-    from cdmspy import cdmspy
+    import cdmspy

 Then to search for a specific molecule you can use the built in function to get the IDs etc.